lenamasek/lenamasek.github.io/_posts/2015-10-08-art-of-delegation.markdown

 3. **Ensure your helper has whatever they need to succeed.** Equip your helpers with the right tools so they can do their best work for your project.
 Check in with them to make sure their tools are working for them.

-4. **Give your helper the opportunity to ask questions.** Setting aside time for questions or conversation about the project will
+4. **Give your helper the opportunity to ask questions.** Setting aside time for questions and conversations about the project will give your helper a feeling of ownership and involvement in the project.
+Strong communication with people to whom you delegate is investing in the quality of the end product.

 5. **Check in with helper until project completion.** Gotta stay on task!
 Follow up and check in with everyone on the project.
+Touching base more often makes sure the project doesn't go off track so you can acheive the outcome you need.

-6. **Recognize your helper once the task is complete.** A big 'thank you' goes a long way.
-I know I'm personally guilty of not going the extra step to vocalize my thankfulness.
+6. **Show your appreciation for the people who invested in your project with you.** A big 'thank you' goes a long way.
+I know I'm personally guilty of not always going the extra step to vocalize my thankfulness.
+Showing gratitude increases personal growth on both sides and better partnerships going forward.

+### Go do it
+[Let me know](http://twitter.com/lenamasek) how delegation works best for you.